Assignment 2 File System

 provided unit tests that check the basic correctness of your implementation.
 You

-can run them with make test
+can run them with make test or cargo test in the kernel directory.
+You

-should pass all of the allocator::bump_
+should pass all of the allocator::bump_ unit tests.

 Ensure that you don’t perform any potentially overflowing operations!